alanqchen/Bear-Blog-Engine/README.md

 Find the start up information in the [`templates/backend-only` directory](templates/backend-only).
 It will guide you through starting the API and deploying the frontend to Vercel.

-### Q: Why not a static blog?
+### Q: Why not a static blog (Gatsby, Hugo, etc.)?
-A: A dynamic blog gives me the opportunity to learn working with databases and React.
-This is my first large project working with these, so while a static blog has lots of advantages, a dynamic blog gives lots of opportunities to learn more.
+A: A dynamic, non-JAMStack, blog gives me the opportunity to learn working with databases and React.
+This is my first large project working with databases, React, Go, Docker, and such much more!
+So while a static blog has lots of advantages, a dynamic blog gives lots of opportunities to learn more.

 > What I cannot create, I do not understand - Richard Feynman